RxSwiftCommunity/RxGesture/README.md

 You _might_ need to run `pod install` from the Example directory first.

-**NB**: Currently this library uses the latest beta of RxSwift 3.0.0 so it's a pre-release software.

 ---

 __RxGesture__ allows you to easily turn any view into a tappable or swipeable control like so: